 Dr. Afari was born and raised in Accra, Ghana.
 She attended the United World College of the Atlantic in Wales, UK, and thereafter completed a BA degree (magna cum laude) in Social and Cognitive Neuroscience with a secondary field in Global Health and Health Policy at Harvard College.

-Dr. Henrietta Afari received her medical degree from Harvard Medical School and is a Resident Physician at Massachusetts General Hospital.
+Dr. Henrietta Afari received her medical degree from Harvard Medical School and is an Attending Physician at Massachusetts General Hospital.

 Mushambi Mutuma is the Managing Director and Founder of Altivex Creative Foundry.
 Born in Harare, Zimbabwe, Mushambi studied in the US at Pepperdine University as a Political Science and Studio Art double major.
 In addition to Altivex, Mushambi has founded Kairos which aims to foster support and encouragement for young entrepreneurs.
 “Put simply, we help entrepreneurs unlock the value in their small businesses that will enable them to be geared for growth”.